w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-nominate-kusama.md

 ![Payout account selection dropdown with the custom account option highlighted](../../assets/payout/01.png)

-:::note Explainer video on nominator account actions using the PolkadotJS UI
+:::note Explainer video on using the Polkadot-JS UI

 These concepts have been further explained in Polkadot's [UI Walkthrough Video](https://www.youtube.com/watch?v=mNStMPZjiHM&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8)